data-provider/core/README.md

 ### More examples

-The [mercury][mercury-url] library uses this origin in his examples, so you can refer to the [library documentation][mercury-url] to found more examples.
+The [Data Provider][data-provider-url] library uses this origin in his examples, so you can refer to the [library documentation][data-provider-url] to found more examples.

 Specific api origin examples: